DiSSCo UK FAQs

 Planning and preparation

-What should we do to prepare for DiSSCo UK?
+What should organisations do to prepare for DiSSCo UK?

 We would encourage you to:

-• Review the digitisation guides (https://dissco.github.io/), which include a number of practical guides to planning and preparing for a digitisation project
+- Review the digitisation guides, which include a number of practical guides to planning and preparing for a digitisation project

 How can my organisation be involved?

-• DiSSCo UK has a mailing list to keep partners up to date.
+DiSSCo UK has a mailing list to keep partners up to date.
 If you would like to join the mailing list, please contact us using the contact details below.
-Via the mailing list we organise regular comms, community events and meetings.
+Through the mailing list we send regular comms, organise community events, and request feedback and input from the community, for example through Expressions of Interest and surveys.

-Essentially this means curated to a sufficient standard to make it easy to digitise.
+Essentially this means collections are curated to a sufficient standard to make it easy to digitise.
 In practice this will mean different things for different collection types.

 More detailed guidance on collections requirements and preparation will be provided to support funding calls.